javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/article.md

 1. Implement a new (or use a third-party) map-like data structure that is more versatile and allows multi-keys.
 2. Use nested maps: `cache.set(min)` will be a `Map` that stores the pair `(max, result)`.
 So we can get `result` as `cache.get(min).get(max)`.
 3. Join two values into one.
 In our particular case we can just use a string `"min,max"` as the `Map` key.
-For flexibility, we can allow to provide a *hashing function* for the decorator, that knows how to make one value from many.
+For flexibility, we can provide a *hashing function* for the decorator, that knows how to make one value from many.

 For many practical applications, the 3rd variant is good enough, so we'll stick to it.